Memphis vs. SMU: Sportsbook promo codes, odds, spread, over/under - January 7

 - Odds to win the national championship: +6000

-- Sportsbooks rate Memphis considerably higher (25th-best in the country) than the computer rankings do (38th).
+- Bookmakers rate Memphis much higher (25th-best in college basketball) than the computer rankings do (38th).

-- The Tigers' national championship odds are the same now (+6000) compared to the beginning of the season (+6000).
+- In terms of winning the national championship, the Tigers currently have the same odds, going from +6000 at the beginning of the season to +6000.

-- With odds of +6000, Memphis has been given a 1.6% chance of winning the national championship.
+- Memphis' chances of winning the national championship, based on its odds, are 1.6%.

 Check out all the futures bets available at BetMGM!